adlnet/xAPI-Spec/xAPI-Communication.md

 described in [Section 6.4.2 OAuth Authorization Scope](#oauthscope).
 * <a name="2.0.s1.b3"></a>The LRS MAY support additional resources not described in this specification.
-* <a name="2.0.s1.b4"></a>Past, current and future versions of this specification do not and will not define resource endpoints with path segments starting 'extensions/'.
-LRSs supporting additional resources not defined in this specification SHOULD define their endpoints with path segments starting with 'extensions/'.
+* <a name="2.0.s1.b4"></a>Past, current and future versions of this specification do not and will not define resource endpoints with path segments starting with `extensions/`.
+LRSs supporting additional resources not defined in this specification SHOULD define their endpoints/resource locations with path segments starting with `extensions/`.

 <a name="stmtres"/>